Avoca & Meetings of the Waters - 6th May 2018.

 The Wicklow sites of Avoca and the Meetings of the Waters have become South Branch favourites since Dr. Marc Ruddock, the Project Manager for the Red Kite Re-introduction Scheme, visited us in May 2013 declaring that, ‘If you stand in the church car park in Avoca you are guaranteed to see Red Kite within five minutes’.
 Well... 'five minutes' might be wishful thinking but our two previous visits produced close views of Red Kite, so we had every reason to be optimistic as we assembled at St. Patrick's Church car park at 9am for our May outing.
 The weather was perfect with blue skies, light airs and balmy temperatures throughout.

 The plan was simple enough, the thirty-odd South Dublin members present would ramble down the village to the bridge over the River Avoca and scan for kites in both directions.
-However, after about twenty minutes of 'nothing to report' it seemed that our earlier than usual starting time might be working against us as these big birds might not yet be ready to take flight.
+However, after twenty minutes of 'nothing to report' it seemed that our earlier than usual starting time was working against us as these big birds might not yet be ready to take flight.
 Happily, any concerns were soon banished as far-off to the south a Red Kite soared.
 Even at such a great distance it was unmistakable, especially once the diagnostic vee-shaped tail came in to view.

 Red Kite, Avoca, 6th May 2018 (picture: Bill Rea)